fastlane/fastlane/README.md

 ### Why `gym`?

-`gym` uses the latest and best APIs to build and sign your application which results in much faster build times.
+`gym` uses the latest APIs to build and sign your application which results in much faster build times.

               |  Gym Features
 --------------------------|------------------------------------------------------------